cjamiev/app-accessory/README.md

 - Links to saved pages

 ## Testing
-q.js at the base of the app is used for quick javascript coding/testing.
-Run 'node q.js' to execute.
+- For quick javascript coding/testing use 'q.js' at the base of the app and run 'node q.js' to execute.
 Not meant for saving.
+- For quick testing of html,css,javascript use index.html at the root of the static directory.
-The root index.html is used for quick testing of html,css,javascript mockResponses.js is used for custom server end points with mock responses including conditional responses for post calls.
+- For custom server end points with mock responses including conditional responses for post calls use mockResponses.js

 ## Home
 ### Quick Clipboard